tylanbm/TRYNDRAW/README.md

 This updates every time you upload a drawing or delete one of your 2 newest drawings (more on deleting drawings in [The My Drawings Screen](#my-drawings)).
 It queries for the 2 newest drawings whenever there is a change in the query itself.
 If you have only one drawing, it queries for just that one drawing, no others.
 The "View all" button with the + icon will always display to the right of your drawings if you have at least one.
 Otherwise, if you have no drawings, it will display the "You have no drawings" button.

 We want to display only your 2 newest drawings because we want to prevent clutter on the [Home Screen](#home).
 Furthermore, if you have n>2 drawings, we save n-2 API calls.
 This is the same principle we use as limiting the initial query in the [Gallery Screen](#gallery) to 20 images.
-If you want to see more drawings, you can tap one of the "View all" buttons to go to the My Drawing Screen which we discuss at the end of this section.
+If you want to see more drawings, you can tap one of the "View all" buttons to go to the [My Drawings Screen](#my-drawings) which we discuss at the end of this section.

 Uploading a drawing always runs the `onSnapshot()` function because your newest drawing will have the most recent timestamp of all your drawings.
 Thus, it will always show up on your [Home Screen](#home).
 You can tap it to go to its [Image Screen](#image) to view its image details and comments, exactly the same as other users' drawings in the [Gallery Screen](#gallery).
-You most likely will not see any comments yet as you have just recently published your drawing.
+You most likely will not see any comments yet as you have just recently uploaded your drawing.
 You can then view your new drawing in the [Gallery Screen[(#gallery) by scrolling upwards as before to refresh all the drawings.

 You can create as many drawings as you want!
 However, the [Home Screen](#home) will display only your 2 newest drawings to prevent clutter.
 To view all your drawings, tap either the "View all" button at the top right of the drawings list or to the right of your first 2 drawings to go to the My Drawings Screen.

 ### The My Drawings Screen <a name="my-drawings"></a>

-The My Drawings Screen will display all your drawings in chronological order.
+The [My Drawings Screen](#my-drawings) will display all your drawings in chronological order.
 You can again tap to view them in the [Image Screen](#image).
 You can also delete them with the Delete button at the bottom right of the image which runs the `onDeleteObject()` function.

 ```javascript
 // delete an image